 In 2008, Anston was moved to its next home in Clayton, behind Monash University.
 Ensuring the transition was smooth with no interruption to supply, the new fit-out was brought to completion over a full year.
 Equipment and procedures were introduced to manage continued growth up to five times that of the capacity of the Kilsyth factory.
 And, for the first time, there was space to open an indoor showroom – an addition that was greatly appreciated by all.

 2013 saw another move for Anston’s manufacturing.
 Although the Clayton operation was coping with production, it still wasn’t the ideal location for our retail customers.
-On top of this, our business was continuing to evolve, and having managed our capacity for growth, the timing was right to retro-fit our production operation to accommodate the growing demand from architects and designers for our bespoke products.
+On top of this, the business was continuing to evolve, and having managed its capacity for growth, the timing was right to retro-fit our production operation to accommodate the growing demand from architects and designers for bespoke products.

-To satisfy both these areas of our business, we decided to separate the manufacturing and the showroom.
-Anston’s manufacturing operation is now located in a larger premises in Boronia with a purpose-built engineering department.
-This move is also great news for our retail customers.
-After plenty of market research, we have secured a showroom in Abbotsford (Melbourne), which will be the new home for our sales and marketing team.
-We can’t wait to get the showroom up and running to better showcase our Architectural range.
+To satisfy both these areas of our business, the decision was made to separate the manufacturing and the showroom.
+Anston’s manufacturing operation is now located in larger premises in Boronia with a purpose-built engineering department.
+Following extensive market research, Anston acquired a showroom in Abbotsford (Melbourne), set to be the new home for the sales and marketing team.
+The fitout of the showroom was designed by interior designer Dan Gayfer, who utilised a mix of contemporary elements and finishes to create various spaces to inspire.
+These showcase the many capabilities of Anston’s architectural product range.

-It has been a constantly evolving and exciting 15 plus-year journey for Bruce and Ken, who are now enjoying themselves more than ever.
+It has been a constantly evolving and exciting journey for the team at Anston.
 Anston is enormously proud to be manufacturers of both an Australian-made product and Australia’s first carbon neutral paver.
-While there are always challenges and room for improvement, they believe the investment they have made in their people and operation augers well for the future of Anston.
-We all look forward to the next 15 plus years!
+While there are always challenges and room for improvement, the investment that has been made in the people and operation augurs well for the future of Anston.
+We are all filled with anticipation for the years to come!